Tudor Walters Report

 The Tudor Walters Report on housing was produced by the Tudor Walters Committee of the United Kingdom Parliament in October 1918.
 Its recommendations set the standards for council house design and location for the next 90 years.

 The committee

 Tudor Walters was the chairman.
-Raymond Unwin, architect to Letchworth Garden City and Hamstead Garden Suburb, was a member.
+Raymond Unwin, architect to Letchworth Garden City and Hampstead Garden Suburb, was a member.

 The background

 In 1912 Raymond Unwin published a pamphlet, Nothing gained by Overcrowding, outlining the principles of the Garden City.

 The Local Government Board in 1912 recommended that: